PFI costs for A1 and M1 link roads in Yorkshire soar by £246m more than expected

 Meanwhile, the M1-A1 Lofthouse to Bramham Link has got £114m more expensive.

-It comes as JPIMedia today reveals how the costs of 11 roads maintenance deals signed off by Highways England have swelled in price by £786m since they were agreed.
+It comes as JPIMedia revealed how the costs of 11 roads maintenance deals signed off by Highways England have swelled in price by £786m since they were agreed.

 Concerns have now been raised that the escalating costs are drawing cash away from other, smaller infrastructure projects.